Bmcgaughan/meet-app/README.md

   - Given the user has no internet
   - When they want to change location or information
   - Then an error is diplayed

+## Feature 5: Data Visualization

+As a user I would like to see charts with the number of upcoming events in my city

+- Scenario 1: Show chart with number of events
+  - Given the user is on the main page
+  - When they want to see upcoming events
+  - Then the user will see a chart with the upcoming events